drago-ex/parameters/readme.md

-## Drago Dirs
+## Drago Parameters

-Access to individual directories in the application.
+Access to parameters in the application.

 ## Requirements